Sekisui House at CES 2020

-has showcased the world's first-ever in-home early detection network for acute diseases at the Consumer Electronics Show 2020 in Las Vegas.
+Sekisui House, Ltd. has showcased the world's first-ever in-home early detection network for acute diseases at the Consumer Electronics Show 2020 in Las Vegas.

 Building on the “Platform House Concept” which was presented at CES 2019, Sekisui House has this year, unveiled innovative home technologies for an in-home early detection network (HED-Net), for health monitoring and rapid response.

 Furthermore, Sekisui House has commenced a pilot project involving residents using HED-Net, which will take place in an environment that closely mirrors the residents' home environment.

 With the year 2020 marking Sekisui House’s 60th anniversary, the company aims to assist in achieving the happiness of residents in the era of 100-year lives.
 In January 2019, Sekisui House announced the Platform House Concept, the proprietary concept for delivering houses that assist in residents’ life services over the long term.
 Under this concept, Sekisui House offers homes in which many services can be installed to focus on “health,” “connectedness,” and “learning.”

 Over the past year, Sekisui House has conducted focused research in health with esteemed partners for the development of a service to achieve the early detection of acute diseases that are likely to develop at home.